NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual_java/logs/index.md

 the severity and the actual log message.
 Additionally, the `LogRecord` contains data from OpenTelemetry, like the current trace ID as well as span ID.
 That's why we have also set up the tracing SDK.
 If the current context does not contain any span while emitting the `LogRecord`, it will just show some zeros, indicating there is no current span.
-At the end the output contains the scope of the OpenTelemetry `Logger` as well as the set attributes.
+At the end, the output contains the scope of the OpenTelemetry `Logger` as well as the set attributes.

-The last line results from the SpanExporter of the tracing SDk and does not bother us right now.
+The last line results from the SpanExporter of the tracing SDK and does not bother us right now.

 #### Don't replace the existing log API